 This age was marked by the consolidation of Roman knowledge in the histories of Plutarch and the Almagest of Ptolemy and the medicine of Galen, and the wide adoption of the Stoic philosophy including by the emperor Marcus Aurelius.
-In the middle of this half-millennium c.350 Christianity became the state religion of the Roman empire and was carried as far as the British Isles.
+Towards the end of this Age. at c.350, Christianity became the state religion of the Roman empire.

 Colour coding: red = mathematics, astronomy, physics orange = materials, chemistry, geology, engineering, architecture yellow = biology, medicine, exploration, anthropology, psychology green = visual art, printing blue = literature, poetry, music mauve = history, philosophy, metaphysics, theology grey = wars, politics, events (indented)

-c.85 - 165 Claudius Ptolemy & &. made astronomical observations 127-141, compiled and systematised the knowledge of his day: Harmonics on music, Optics on light, including angles of refraction for several media, Geographia (c.150) including map projections and a world map.
+c.85 - 165 Claudius Ptolemy made astronomical observations 127-141, compiled and systematised the knowledge of his day: Harmonics on music, Optics on light, including angles of refraction for several media, Geographia (c.150) including map projections and a world map.
 Tetrabiblos on astrology.
 Planetary Hypothesis on cosmology, Syntaxis or 'Almagest' on astronomy.
+M @ @

 100 - 400 China: stone or wood blocks used for seal printing.